Breaking a "poor man" RG approach in the Luttinger liquid with one impurity: Renormalization group approach

-which is different from \eq{delta1} and has a solution different from the one in \eq{delta3}.
-Hence the ``poor man'' RG for charges fails at the order $\nu^4$ and one is left with a complete system of the Gell-Mann-Low equations accounting for an infinite number of coupling constants.
+which is different from \eq{delta1} and has a solution different from the one in \eq{delta2}.
+Hence the ``poor man's'' RG fails at order $\nu^4$ and one is left with a complete system of the Gell-Mann-Low equations accounting for an infinite number of coupling constants.

-To calculate the effective reflection coefficient one has to use \eq{obs2}.
-The lowest diagrams for the Green function are presented in Fig.\ref{fig3}.
-We use the renormalized perturbation theory but have to calculate diagrams exactly, including the finite contributions (not only the divergent parts as for the Gell-Mann-Low function).
-Green functions defined in this way depend on an arbitrary normalization point $\mu$ where the renormalized coupling constants are defined.
-On the other hand, the effective reflection coefficient as a physical observable cannot depend on $\mu$.
-We choose $\mu=\omega$ where $\omega$ is the external frequency.
-Then the renormalized Green functions at $\omega\sim\mu$ do not contain infrared logs at all.
-All infrared logs are summed up by the system of the Gell-Mann-Low equations.
+Let us turn now to the discussion of the effective reflection coefficient $\Ro$.
+We use renormalized perturbation theory and relate $\Ro$ to the Green function by means of \eq{obs2}.
+Owing to counter-terms there are no divergencies in the renormalized theory.
+The lowest order diagrams for the Green function are presented in Fig.\ref{fig3}.
+The vertexes $\Gamma_{2n}$ include also counter-terms, coupling constants $g_{2n}(\mu)$ are renormalized ones.
+It is important that diagrams should be calculated exactly, including the finite terms (not only divergent parts or logarithmic contributions as for the Gell-Mann-Low function).
+We will see that finite contributions determine coefficients in front of the subleading infrared logarithms. \beq \Ro=1 - \nu g_2(\mu)|R|^2+\nu^2 g_2^2(\mu)|R|^4 +2\nu^2g_4(\mu)|R|^2|K|^2(\log{\frac{\omega}{\mu}} + 1) ]+ \ldots \eeq We have calculated also all diagrams in the renormalized theory up to the fourth order in $\nu$.
+Thus we are able to give expressions for $\Ro$ in 4 loops but this expression is too cumbersome and will be published elsewhere.
+Higher diagrams contain higher powers of $\log\omega/\mu$.

+Effective reflection coefficient is a physical quantity and cannot depend on the normalization point $\mu$.
+Parameter $\mu$ is an artificial parameter introduced to the theory in order to divide the contribution of high and low frequencies.
+First are included into the renormalized coupling constants while contribution of second appeared explicitly in the renormalized perturbation theory.
+Let us note that separation of frequencies in the Gell-Mann-Low approach is achieved by introducing corresponding counter-terms not like in Wilson approach where momenta integrals are divided in some regions of integration.
+It is not easy to define Wilson procedure beyond one loop while an approach based on counter-terms is valid in any number of loops.

+Independence of $\Ro$ on $\mu$ leads to well-known Callan-Symanczik equation \beq \left[\mu\frac{\partial}{\partial\mu}+\sum_{n}\beta_{2n}(g_{i})\frac{\partial}{\partial g_{2n}}\right]\Ro =0 \la{CalSym} \eeq Here $\beta_{2n}(g)$ are Gell-Mann-Low $\beta$-functions.
+Usually Callan-Symanzik equation includes also anomalous dimensions.
+As we introduced $g_2$ coupling constant, we do not need them (see footnote above).
+Effective reflection coefficient is dimensionless, therefore explicit dependence $\Ro$ on $\mu$ can be only in combination $\mu/\omega$.
+For this reason $\mu\partial_\mu\Ro=-\omega\partial_\omega\Ro$ and Callan-Symazik equation can be used to determine dependence of $\Ro$ on the frequency.
+The number of terms which should be accounted in \eq{CalSym} depends on the relation between $\mu$ and $\omega$.
+For the region $\mu/\omega\gg 1$ logarithmic contributions are present in perturbation theory and one has to sum up all order of renormalized perturbation theory.
+If $\mu\sim\omega$ we can restrict ourselves by few lowest orders.